uviclibraries/rstudio/tidyverse-data.md

     ## 4   KM-1637548
     ## 5   RH-9495111

-We can find out the dimensions (rows and columns) using the`dim()` function.

-- Parameter: data set name

 Now, we’ve imported our data and previewed the first 10 rows of our purchase data, but how big is the data set?

 - How many rows?
 - How many columns?

+We can find out the dimensions (rows and columns) using the`dim()` function.
+This function takes only one parameter, the data set name.

 <div class="task-box" markdown="1">